-Striding out distances need never confuse you again – our guide shows you how to get the most from ground poles.
+Striding out distances need never confuse you again – Carol Mailer's guide shows you how to get the most from ground poles.

 A placing pole should be put nine feet in front of the fence, which is three paces of three feet each.
 Placing poles are useful if you or your horse are inexperienced at jumping, and need extra help to find the right take-off point.

 “A placing pole will help a horse find a good take-off spot every time,” says Carol, “but it’s easy to get far too reliant on them.
 Remember, you’ll never find a placing pole in front of a fence at a competition, so if you’re going to compete, you and your horse need to be able to think for yourselves and find your own take-off point.
 When using a placing pole, I like the horse to approach the fence in trot, not canter.”
 Carol adds a safety point here: “I’m using plastic poles for the placing pole exercise as they’re lighter and safer if the horse makes a mistake.”